I-am-PUID-0/DUMB_docs/docs/getting-started/index.md

 title: Introduction
 ---

-# 🚀 Getting Started with DMB
+# 🚀 Getting Started with DUMB

-Welcome to **DMB – Debrid Media Bridge**: a unified media management and automation tool designed for users who want to streamline their content discovery, acquisition, and playback using services like **Plex**, **Real-Debrid**, **Trakt**, **Overseerr**, and more.
+Welcome to **DUMB – Debrid Unlimited Media Bridge**: a unified media management and automation tool designed for users who want to streamline their content discovery, acquisition, and playback using services like **Plex**, **Real-Debrid**, **Trakt**, **Overseerr**, and more.

 ---

-## 🔍 What Is DMB?
+## 🔍 What Is DUMB?

-DMB combines multiple backend services into a single containerized system to provide:
+DUMB combines multiple backend services into a single containerized system to provide:

 - 🔎 **Search and discovery** using Trakt, Plex Watchlists, Overseerr, etc.
 - ⚡ **Real-Debrid integration** for content fetching via Zurg